CSkylarL/DataScience-MachineLearning/README.md

 This repository is licensed under the GPL-3 License.
 See [LICENSE](./LICENSE) for more information.

 # Useful Resources
+# Relevant Course:
+- Data Science and Machine Learning (INDE-577, Rice University)

+    - **Instructor**: Dr. Randy Davila
+    - **Course Description**: This data science course covers algorithms from supervised learning, unsupervised learning, and reinforcement learning.
+We will implement many of the machine learning algorithms from scratch in python, but will also make use of, Scikit-Learn, Keras, and Tensorflow.
+ChatGPT is also a special focus of this semester.
+    - **Textbook**: Hands-On Machine Learning with Scikit-Learn, Keras, and TensorFlow, 2nd Edition, by Aurélien Géron

 ### Programming Languages
 - [Python](https://www.python.org/)
 - [R](https://www.r-project.org/)